vudala/p4nips/README.md

 Now, we are going to send malicious traffic to P4NIPS, and verify its dropped.

-In the left pane cancel the running process, and start sending web traffic to P4NIPS using the same command as before, but with a different pcap:
+In the left pane cancel the running process, and start sending web traffic to P4NIPS using the same command as before, but with a different pcap with malicious
+packets:
 ```bash
 cd ~/p4nips/experiments
 sudo tcpreplay -i veth17 --pps 25 malicious.pcap